The fourth annual Student Leadership Conference will be held on Saturday, February 3, 2018. The theme for SLC 2018 is Everyday Leadership

 SLC is a full day conference that brings together student leaders from across MRU to share their experiences and knowledge about leadership through conference sessions.
 SLC is open to all current MRU student leaders, as well as any students interested in future leadership roles.

-Presentations for the 2017 Student Leadership Conference include:
+Presentations from the 2017 Student Leadership Conference

 |Presenter Name||Presentation Title||Presentation Description|

 |Shayla Breen||The "Perfect" Leader||Join Shayla as she shares her story of leadership and learning the downfalls of striving for perfection.
 How can you be an example of being a good leader if you can not lead yourself to a healthier lifestyle?|

 |Aaryn Lynham||Understanding Personal Brand||Learn about the foundation of your own personal brand and how to begin cultivating this essential skill|